Wild hedgehog abscess

 If your dog does pick up a hedgehog when you are out on a walk, it is always best to get the hedgehog checked over by a rescue, particularly if you see any blood on the dog or hedgehog.

 As well as attacking adult hedgehogs, dogs can also disturb hedgehog nests so it is particularly important to be vigilant around the breeding season from May to September.
-You may have a hedgehog nest in the garden that may be disturbed by a dog even during the daytime….
+You may have a hedgehog nest in the garden or your favourite dog walking park that may be disturbed by a dog even during the daytime….

 Hedgehog nest in pile of leaves